Audible logo, go to homepage

 Chetan Bhagat

-The incorporation of satire into fiction was made more mainstream in India with the works of Chetan Bhagat.
-With many of his novels being adapted into Bollywood films, Bhagat’s rise to fame has been swift, and his audio catalog is impressive.
-Start with Five Point Someone, narrated by Sartaj Garewal, which pokes holes at the elitist and rigid ideologies of one of the leading engineering schools in India.
+One of India’s most acclaimed and popular contemporary authors, Chetan Bhagat deserves recognition for making satire more mainstream in Indian fiction.
+With many of his novels adapted into Bollywood films, Bhagat’s rise to fame has been swift, and his audio catalog is impressive.
+Start with Five Point Someone, narrated by Sartaj Garewal, which pokes holes in the elitist and rigid ideologies of one of the leading engineering schools in India.
+Then, dive into One Indian Girl, narrated by Kamakshi Rai.
+Writing for the first time in a female voice, Bhagat tells the story of a modern Indian woman who makes a lot of money working at Goldman Sachs, has a romantic past, and is about to get married.

 By Chetan Bhagat